How To Get Rid of Chinch Bugs in Florida

 What Do Chinch Bugs Look Like?

-Chinch bugs are typically dark red or brown in color with a distinctive white band crossing the center of their bodies.
+Chinch bugs are typically dark red or brown, with a distinctive white band crossing the center of their bodies.
 They are so small that they are only about the size of the tip of a ballpoint pen, making chinch bug identification difficult in the vastness of your lawn or garden.
 Their diets mainly consist of heavily fertilized grass, but can also expand to agricultural crops.

 Life Cycle Of Chinch Bug